lucassoares01/forno-website/README.md

 ## 💻 About The Project
-Website made for a brazilian restaurant called Forno.
+Website made for a restaurant called Forno.

 <br>